VBayesLab/RealRECH/README.md

 # RECH and RealRECH
-This repository includes the code that implements Bayesian inference and forecasting for the RECH and RealRECH models.
+This repository includes the code that implements Bayesian inference and forecasting for the RECH model.

 The folders SMC_for_GARCH, SMC_for_RealGARCH and SMC_for_RECH contain the implementation of SMC algorithm for fitting GARCH, RealGARCH and RECH (with realized measure) respectively.